 Let's take a look at several common application scenarios:

-Hide navigation items with specific IDs:If you have a navigation menu and one of the IDs is:
+Hide navigation items with specific IDs:If you have a navigation menu with an ID of

 {% for item in categories %} {% if item.HasChildren %} {# 只显示有子分类的项 #} <li><a href="{{ item.Link }}">{{ item.